Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

 ### Extract and Load testing
 - Monitor jobs within Fivetran and set up alerts when anything goes wrong with these jobs
 - Check that data got loaded in the raw schemas (or staging environment): count by day within raw schemas.
 Even better is to count by day compared to source data.
 This will identify missing values, but also any duplicates.
 Another option is to compare row counts relative to previous days (new vs old).
 We’d expect this to be fairly consistent over time
+- Consider seeing whether any jobs have failed - e.g. if we usually load data every hour, see if there are gaps or if there are timestamps without loaded rows.
 - Get proof of missing data from the business teams and then provide a screenshot

 ### Transformation testing